- Luck and Inequality

 Success and Luck: Good Fortune and the Myth of Meritocracy, by Robert H. Frank, Princeton University Press, 2016.

 Frank reviews recent research that shows that chance plays a much larger role in important life outcomes than most people imagine.
 In a world increasingly dominated by winner-take-all markets, trivial initial advantages and chance opportunities along the way often translate into gigantic fortunes.
 He explores the implications of those findings to show why the rich underestimate the importance of luck in their success, and offers two simple solutions: (1) increased government spending on infrastructure used by everyone, universal healthcare, and poverty reduction programs, and (2) a progressive consumption tax to pay for them.

 Counterintuitive problem: Everyone in a room keeps giving dollars to random others.
-You’ll never guess what happens next.
-Decision Science News, June 19, 2017.
+You’ll never guess what happens next. by Dan Goldstein, Decision Science News, June 19, 2017.